kiraleos/dissertation/src/dissertation.md

 The key differentiator of CNNs is their use of convolutional layers, which enable the network to automatically learn and extract local spatial features from raw input data.
 In a convolutional layer, each neuron is connected only to a small, localized region of the input data, known as the receptive field.
 By sharing weights across all neurons within a receptive field, the network can efficiently learn to detect local patterns and features, regardless of their location within the input image.

-![Neurons of a convolutional layer(right) connected to their receptive field (left)[^17]](./figures/receptive_field.png){width=50%}
+![Neurons of a convolutional layer(right) connected to their receptive field (left)[^receptive_field]](./figures/receptive_field.png){width=50%}

 CNNs typically also include pooling layers, which downsample the output of the previous layer by taking the maximum or average value within small local regions.
 This helps to reduce the dimensionality of the input and extract higher-level features from the local features learned in the previous convolutional layer.

-![Pooling layer with a 2x2 filter[^18]](./figures/max_pooling.png){width=60%}
+![Pooling layer with a 2x2 filter[^max_pooling]](./figures/max_pooling.png){width=60%}

 The final layers of a CNN are fully connected layers, which take the outputs of the previous convolutional and pooling layers and use them to make a prediction.
 In the case of image classification, for example, the output of the final fully connected layer might be a vector of probabilities indicating the likelihood of each possible class.
-In our case, instead of class probabilities, the output of the final fully connected layer will yield a single numeric value representing the predicted redshift of the observed galaxy.[^3]
+In our case, instead of class probabilities, the output of the final fully connected layer will yield a single numeric value representing the predicted redshift of the observed galaxy.[^cnns]

-![Typical CNN architecture[^13]](./figures/cnn_architecture.png){width=90%}
+![Typical CNN architecture[^cnn_architecture]](./figures/cnn_architecture.png){width=90%}

 ### Activation functions

 Activation functions are mathematical functions that are applied to the output of each neuron in a neural network.
 They are used to introduce non-linearity into the network, which is essential for learning complex patterns and relationships in the data.
 The most common activation functions used in neural networks are the sigmoid, tanh, and ReLU functions.
-For *convolutional* neural networks, the ReLU function is typically used for all layers except the output layer, which uses a linear activation function.[^9]
+For *convolutional* neural networks, the ReLU function is typically used for all layers except the output layer, which uses a linear activation function.[^relu_in_deep_learning]

 The sigmoid function is defined as:

 $$\sigma(x) = \frac{1}{1 + e^{-x}}$$

 where $x$ is the input to the function.
 The sigmoid function is a smooth, S-shaped function that returns a value between 0 and 1.
-It is commonly used in binary classification problems, where it is used to convert the output of the final layer to a probability between 0 and 1.[^10]
+It is commonly used in binary classification problems, where it is used to convert the output of the final layer to a probability between 0 and 1.[^activation_functions]

-![The sigmoid function[^19]](./figures/sigmoid.png){width=50%}
+![The sigmoid function[^sigmoid]](./figures/sigmoid.png){width=50%}

 The tanh function is defined as:

 $$tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$$

 where $x$ is the input to the function.
 The tanh function is also a smooth, S-shaped function that returns a value between -1 and 1.
-It is similar to the sigmoid function, but it is zero-centered.[^11]
+It is similar to the sigmoid function, but it is zero-centered.[^activation_functions]

-![The tanh function[^20]](./figures/tanh.png){width=50%}
+![The tanh function[^tanh]](./figures/tanh.png){width=50%}

 Finally, the ReLU function is defined as: